Safe, Affordable & Reliable

-It’s no secret that for many, gas is a preferred energy source for cooking – including the professionals!
-The blue flame comes up instantly and the heat is always so controllable, whether you’re cooking in your kitchen or outdoors on a natural gas barbecue.
+It’s no secret that for many, gas is a preferred energy source for cooking, including by the professionals - can you imagine a chef trying to cook the perfect steak using induction!
+A gas flame responds instantly and the heat is controllable, whether you’re cooking in your kitchen or outdoors on a natural gas barbecue.

-Our network of pipes delivers WA’s abundant natural gas reserves to Perth, Geraldton, Kalgoorlie and across the south west.
+Our network of over 64,000km of pipes deliver WA’s abundant natural gas reserves to Perth, Geraldton, Kalgoorlie and across the south west.

-Natural gas is one of the cleanest forms of non-renewable energy.
-In WA’s south-west natural gas produces less greenhouse gas than grid supplied electricity.**
+In WA, natural gas produces less greenhouse emissions than grid supplied electricity

 Natural gas can provide you the warmth you want, where and when you want it.
 Natural gas not only provides instant warmth and comfort, but it can be a more efficient and economical energy source.